Nilrudra1999/Understanding-DSA/notes/Intro_queues_and_stacks.md

 ## Stacks

-Stacks have the FILO behavior, kind of like a stack of plates, where if some plate is on top nothing can be accessed underneath that plate until it's taken off.
+Stacks have the FILO behavior, much like a stack of plates, where if a plate is on top nothing can be accessed underneath that plate until it's taken off.
 Some of the common operations and data members of a typical Stack class include the following:

 Data members:
 - List of default/given size